Hello there!

 In parallel, I collaborated with Gunnar Bali and Sara Collins on precision charmonium spectroscopy.

-Towards the end of my PhD, I squeezed in an embedded software development internship at the start-up excav in Erlangen.
+Towards the end of my PhD, I squeezed in an internship in algorithm development, data analysis, and embedded software development at the start-up excav in Erlangen, building a Kalman filter for GNSS/IMU sensor fusion and deploying it on a microcontroller.

 3. 2018 — 2021